pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Asset] Asset/Asset Thumbnail Update messages are now routed to different queue instead of `pimcore_core`. please add option `pimcore_asset_update` to command `bin/console messenger:consume pimcore_core... pimcore_asset_update` to post process assets on update.
   Also run command `bin/console messenger:consume pimcore_core` before the upgrade, so that `AssetUpdateTasksMessage` on the queue gets consumed.
+- [Events] Event `pimcore.element.note.postAdd` has been removed.
+Use `pimcore.note.postAdd` instead.
+Note: The event type changed from `ElementEvent` to `ModelEvent`.

 ## 10.6.0
 - [Session] The `getHandler`, `setHandler`, `useSession`, `getSessionId`, `getSessionName`, `invalidate`, `regenerateId`, `requestHasSessionId`, `getSessionIdFromRequest`, `get`, `getReadOnly` and `writeClose` methods of `Pimcore\Tool\Session` and class `PreAuthenticatedAdminSessionFactory` are deprecated and get removed with Pimcore 11.
 Session Management will be handled by Symfony in Pimcore 11.